okviz/okviz.github.io/_docs/smart-filter-pro/mode/split-pasted-text.md

 To paste values from an Excel worksheet you need to choose ***Carriage return*** as delimiter character.

-<todo>Pasting from Excel is the most requested feature among end-users.
+<todo assign="twinkle">Pasting from Excel is the most requested feature among end-users.
 We need a detailed example with an Excel worksheet.</todo>